unosmium/sciolyff/README.md

 ### Validation

 A Ruby gem provided in this repository contains a command line utility that can validate if a given file meets the SciolyFF.
-The validation uses Minitest, and thus the files found in `lib/sciolyff` also serve as the specification for the format.
+The files found in `lib/sciolyff/validator` also serve as the specification for the format.

 From the command line, e.g.